TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/JavaScript/Modules/Modals.rst

     :type: string

-    The css class for the button
+    The CSS class for the button.

 Data Attributes
 ---------------

-It is also possible to use data-attributes to trigger a modal. for example on an anchor element, which prevents the default behavior.
+It is also possible to use :html:`data` attributes to trigger a modal, for example on an anchor element, which prevents the default behavior.

 :html:`data-title`
-    the title text for the modal
+    The title text for the modal.

 :html:`data-bs-content`
     the content text for the modal